 On June 30, 1984, a Mossad agent driving down Queensway “miraculously” spotted Umaru Dikko.
 The agent parked his car, and then secretly followed Dikko to his Porchester Terrace house on foot.
 Admoni was alerted immediately and subsequently ordered house surveillance.
 From that moment on, Dikko’s house was continuously monitored, as the Nigerians planned a kidnapping operation using their London embassy as a base.

-Meanwhile, the Mossad had recruited Dr. Levi-Arie Shapiro, an Israeli doctor who was a consultant anesthetist to fly to London and participate in the sting operation.
-The task of Shapiro would be to inject Dikko and insert an endotracheal tube to prevent him from choking on his vomit while he was being transported in a container.
+Meanwhile, the Mossad had recruited Dr Levi-Arie Shapiro, an Israeli doctor who was a consultant anaesthetist to fly to London and participate in the sting operation.
+Shapiro’s task would be to inject Dikko and insert an endotracheal tube to prevent him from choking on his vomit while he was being transported in a container.

 Several Nigerian security guards were on board, who proudly described themselves as such and said they were there to guard the luggage.
 Their presence was then reported to the Special Branch of Scotland Yard.

 On July 5, 1984, the next day, Umaru Dikko was kidnapped in front of his home while he was out for a walk and taken away in a van driven by Yusufu.
 He was then drugged into unconsciousness by Shapiro.
 Luckily for Dikko, his abduction was witnessed by his secretary, Elizabeth Hayes, who quickly alerted the authorities.